Skip to content

 Devika Rege’s Quarterlife opens up the ways in which each of these elements came to engage and contradict each other.
 In doing so, Rege’s work tries to provide a chorus to the multitude of ideological perspectives—and their impending fault lines—that make up the new India.

-Travelling with Naren is Amanda Harris Martin, or Mandy, his former flatmate and a university friend.
-Amanda is a white American who has secured a fellowship to teach and document the lives of Muslims in the slums of Mumbai.
+Travelling with Naren is Amanda Harris Martin—Mandy—his former flatmate and university friend.
+Amanda, a white American, secures a fellowship to teach and document the lives of Muslims in Mumbai’s slums.
 Amanda comes with Naren and meets his brother, Rohit, who runs a film studio with his friends, Gyaan and Cyrus.

 In each of these characters, there is a certain intent: While Naren seeks to move “towards freedom”, Amanda seeks to rediscover herself and to move “towards purpose”, and Rohit wants to understand his own roots and “towards identity”.

-In Devika Rege’s chapter section titled “Stalemate”, these characters come head-on with each other, causing discomfort, tension, and even hurt.
+In the chapter “Stalemate,” characters clash head-on, resulting in discomfort, tension, and hurt.
 In a remarkable telling of the drawing room conversation, each individual, who was, until then, friends with each other, is exposed to who they are, who they have become, and who they can become.

-And finally, two tragedies hit.
-One, at the end of the day, old friendships are broken, and new allegiances are formed.
-Second, towards the climactic act of the final day of the Ganesh festival, a riot breaks out.
-At the end of the day, Kedar is found dead on the railway track, and Amanda is brutally raped by the mob.
+Finally, two tragedies unfold: old friendships fracture as new allegiances emerge, and on the climactic final day of the Ganesh festival, a riot erupts.
+Kedar is found dead on the railway tracks, and Amanda is brutally assaulted by the mob.
 Both tragedies leave the characters unsettled and guilt-ridden.
 And the reader is left uncomfortable.

 Devika Rege's Quarterlife